mdouze/virtual_vs_template/README.md

 ## Test setup with look-up tables

-To make a more realistic workload, we use a callback function that computes product quantizer distances.
+To make a more realistic workload, we use a callback function that computes product quantizer distances, see [the Faiss code](https://github.com/facebookresearch/faiss/blob/main/faiss/impl/ProductQuantizer.cpp#L48).
 In that case, the callback accesses `M2` bytes of contiguous memory and does `M2` look-ups at random locations in a memory block that is presumably in cache.

 This writes as